 When Poop Signals a Problem

-Unfortunately, by the time there are symptoms of colon cancer, such as constipation or radical changes in normal bowel habits, a sizeable tumor may already be present.
+Unfortunately, by the time there are symptoms of colon cancer, such as constipation or radical changes in normal bowel movement habits, a sizeable tumor may already be present.
 Dr. Griglione stresses the importance of talking to your provider about your family history of colon cancer and following his/her recommendations for preventive screenings, like colonoscopies.

 comments powered by